jpstacey/testing-menagerie/README.md

 Preface more granular (and possibly slower) testing, by looking for simple but severe failures only, possibly using a subset of the overall test suite.

 *(Sometimes used instead to describe a subset of [Performance testing](#performance), when the traffic is increased until the code "catches fire.")*

+## Tool: how are we testing?

+Different tools—to test backend code, or frameworks, or proxies, or UIs—are beyond the scope of this document.

 -----------